 CHEM 120 - Introduction to Chemistry (5.0 units)

 This one-semester course is designed for students intending to major in science or engineering.
-The course primarily prepares students for Chemistry 130; additionally, it fulfills the general education requirement in the physical sciences.
+The course primarily prepares students for CHEM130; additionally, it fulfills the General Education requirement in the physical sciences.
 This course introduces the fundamental principles of general chemistry, with emphasis on chemical nomenclature and quantitative problems in chemistry.
-The lecture presents classical and modern chemistry including atomic theory, periodic properties, chemical bonding, chemical reactions, stoichiometry, acids and bases, gas laws and solutions.
+The lecture presents classical and modern chemistry, including atomic theory, periodic properties, chemical bonding, chemical reactions, stoichiometry, acids and bases, gas laws, and solutions.
 The laboratory introduces the techniques of experimental chemistry with examples from all areas of chemistry.

 |Total Semester Units:||9.0|